nhennigan/k8s-snap/docs/canonicalk8s/snap/reference/disa-stig-audit.md

 > Administrator on a per-organization basis.
 >
 > Instructions on how to configure an `--admission-control-config-file` for the
-> Kube API Server of the k8s-snap can be found in the [hardening guide page].
+> Kube API Server of the k8s-snap can be found in the [disa-stig hardening]
+> guide.
 >